harisiqbal10/Project-3-secret-sharing/README.md

 ### Running the Experiment

 Within the Jupyter Notebook, run each cell in the notebook sequentially.
 The notebook will execute the experiment for each SMPC approach and collect average runtimes for each `n`.

+### Viewing Results

+The Jupyter Notebook will display four plots:

+1. **No Privacy Protection SMPC Runtime Plot**: This plot shows the average runtimes for the "No Privacy Protection" approach.

+2. **Shamir's Secret Sharing SMPC Runtime Plot**: This plot shows the average runtimes for the "Shamir's Secret Sharing" approach.

+3. **Paillier Encryption SMPC Runtime Plot**: This plot shows the average runtimes for "Paillier Encryption" approach.

+4. **Combined Runtimes Plot**: A combined plot that displays all three approaches for comparison.